kyma-project/kyma/tests/acceptance/servicecatalog/cmd/env-tester/README.md

 # Env Tester

 ## Overview
-The Env Tester exposes the HTTP Endpoint which responds with all environment variables.
+The Env Tester exposes the HTTP endpoint which returns all environment variables.